YifanShenSZ/Columbus7-Extension/SinglePointBatch/README.md

     bash clean.sh

 Tips:
-1. create.sh creates directories naming from 1 to the number of geometries, which are Columbus7 single point job directories
+1. create.py creates directories naming from 0 to the number of geometries - 1, which are single point job directories
 2. submit.sh submits unsubmitted job and failed job

 All shell scripts support -h argument to show details

-Two examples to prepare appended Columbus7 geometry file:
+Two examples to prepare appended geometry file:
 * loop.f90 shows how to generate a loop around a certain geometry
 * path.f90 shows how to generate a linear path between two geometries